 During my free time, I love playing basketball and going bowling with friends.
 One of the games that I love to play the most is Chess because it allows me to think ahead and it opens my mind to many possibilities.

-University of Georgia - BS, Genetics
+Undergraduate Degree: University of Georgia - Bachelor of Science, Genetics